loiSvelasco/blog/loisrantsblog/content/about/_index.md

 ## 🤟 What I do

-I do magic with my keyboard. ⌨
+I do magic with my keyboard. :keyboard:

-I do magic with a pencil. ✏
+I do magic with a pencil. :pencil:

-I also do magic with my mind!! 🧠 (kinda.)
+I also do magic with my mind!! :brain: (kinda.)

 I usually waste my time watching anime. ¯\\\_(ツ)\_/¯

 ---

-I'll use this platform to share random thoughts that pop-up in my head during the day, or whatever else I feel like writing.
+I'll use this platform to share random thoughts that pop-up in my head during the day, ideas that may or may not be useful, rants on whatever it is I want to rant about, or whatever else I feel like writing.